m-9c/sops/docs/terminal/brisbane.md

 - Aircraft inbound to YBBN from the south may be split between the GOMOL/BLAKA and ENLIP STARs, and assigned different runways, to reduce overall delay (most effective during 01 PROPS)
 - Aircraft inbound to YBBN may be issued the appropriate **X-ray** STAR to reduce track miles
 - Non-jet aircraft inbound to YBBN may be issued the appropiate **Victor** STAR, to continue for a visual approach, when conditions permit.
 - Aircraft inbound to YBBN from the north for RWY 01R may be issued the **Mike** STAR to reduce track miles.
-This should not be assigned when RWY 01L is in use for arrivals or 19R is in use for departures.
+This should only be assigned during 01RA01LD segregated operations.
 - Aircraft inbound to YBCG may be assigned the **Yankee** or **Victor** STAR to reduce track miles

 ### Flow Tables